olha-yatskivska/python-lessons/regular-expressions/base-knowledge.md

 |\d| Matches any decimal digit; equivalent to the set [0-9].|
 |\D| Matches any non-digit character; equivalent to the set [^0-9].|

-## What can we do with regular expressions
+## The Regular Expressin Module
-* The simplest use of the regular expression module is the search() function.
+* The regular expression module re must be imported into your program before you can use it.
+* You can use re.search() to see if a string matches a regular expression, similar to using the find() method for strings.
 [Program](https://github.com/olha-yatskivska/python-lessons/blob/main/regular-expressions/exercises/search-function.py)
 *  The caret character is used in regular expressions to match “the beginning” of a line.
 [Program](https://github.com/olha-yatskivska/python-lessons/blob/main/regular-expressions/exercises/search-with-start-with.py)
 ---
 ## Character matching in regular expressions